Dainty damsel of the dark, deep woods of Western Ghats

-KOCHI: A group of researchers has found that the Western Ghats is home to yet another new damselfly.
-The Francy’s Reedtail, as it has been named, was discovered by a group of researchers at the Travancore Nature History Society’s (TNHS) Odonata Research Group (TORG) and the Zoological Survey of India (ZSI) from Kanichar panchayat in Kannur, a part of Brahmagiri Hills in the Western Ghats.
+CHENNAI: A group of researchers has found that the Western Ghats is home to yet another new damselfly.
+The Francy’s Reedtail, as it has been named, was discovered by a group of researchers at the Travancore Nature History Society’s (TNHS), Odonata Research Group (TORG) and the Zoological Survey of India (ZSI) from Kanichar panchayat in Kannur, a part of Brahmagiri Hills in the Western Ghats.

 The damselfly was first spotted by Dr Vibhu Vipanchika, a dental surgeon and odonate enthusiast from Kannur.
 Later, TORG researchers Dr Kalesh Sadasivan, Vinayan P Nair, Dr Abraham Samuel, and Dr Muhammad Jafer Palot (ZSI) worked on the specimen and described it.